robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 `inline code`
 ```

+## Other document elements

+Those examples are only a short demonstration of the capacities of Pandoc concerning scientific documents.
+For more detailed information, we refer to the official manual ( <http://pandoc.org/MANUAL.html>).

 # Citations and biography

 The efficient organization and typesetting of citations and bibliographies is crucial for academic writing.
 Pandoc supports various strategies for managing references.
+For processing the citations and the creation of the bibliography, the command line parameter `--filter pandoc-citeproc` is used, with variables for the reference database and the bibliography style.
+The bibliography will be located automatically at the header `# References` or `# Bibliography`.

 ## Reference databases

-Pandoc is able to process all mainstream literature.database formats, such as RIS, BIB, ..
-Xx However, for maintaining compatibility with LATEX/ BIBTEX, the use of BIB databases is recommended.
-The used database either can be defined in the YAML metablock of the MD file (see below) or can be passed as parameter when calling Pandoc.
+Pandoc is able to process all mainstream literature database formats, such as RIS, BIB, etc. However, for maintaining compatibility with LATEX/ BIBTEX, the use of BIB databases is recommended.
+The used database either can be defined in the YAML metablock of the MD file (see below) or it can be passed as parameter when calling Pandoc.

 ## Inserting citations